aott33/aott33.github.io/_posts/2021-10-03-AutomationGateway.md

 ```

 ### 3. Create a `config.yaml` file and add the needed configurations
-- See the [rocworks/automation-gateway Docker Page](https://hub.docker.com/r/rocworks/automation-gateway) for an example.
-I added the following:
+- See the [rocworks/automation-gateway Docker Page](https://hub.docker.com/r/rocworks/automation-gateway) for an example
+- Below is the `config.yaml` file that I created:

 ```
 MqttServer: